innovaccer/design-system/CONTRIBUTING.md

 ### Make Changes and Commit

+#### Branch Naming Conventions

+The following are the steps you should follow when creating a new branch.

+- Start the branch name with prefixes like fix-, feat-, test-, or some other variant of the categorization of tasks.
+- Add a short description of the task.
+This makes the branch name recognizable and distinct.
+- Use hyphens as separators

+For example:

+* `bug-logo-alignment-issue`
+* `fix-modal-height`

 #### Before Commit

 Before committing, **you must ensure there are no linting, formatting errors and all tests pass.**